Learn Understanding Strengths-Based...

 No matter what challenges you’ve faced, you have many different strengths and skills that have helped you navigate and even overcome adversity.
 But we often don’t recognize our own strengths and successes.

-This is partially because most traditional addiction and mental health treatments set out to help you analyze, “fix,” and avoid unhealthy habits, past mistakes and problems.
+This is partially because most traditional addiction and mental health treatments set out to help you analyze, “fix,” and avoid unhealthy habits, past mistakes, and problems.
 Therapy that focuses on our failures and how to overcome them is referred to as deficit-based.
-This type of treatment is quite common and does in fact work for a lot of people.
+This type of treatment is quite common and does in fact, work for a lot of people.

 But focusing on solving the root of your problems—from potential character flaws to past traumas—isn’t the only path to healing.

-If you’re seeking recovery from a substance use disorder or a mental health disorder, strengths-based treatment programs could be a good starting point for your healing journey.
 Keep reading to learn more about what separates SBT from other types of treatments, plus how it works, what to expect during treatment, and how to find the right treatment for you.

-What Makes Strengths-Based Different From Traditional Approaches
+What Makes Strengths-Based Different From Traditional Approaches?

 The main goal of most medical and psychological treatments is to stop you from hurting.
 And this goal is typically accomplished by treating the “bad” symptoms, which is reflective of the deficit-based approach mentioned above.